SECURITIES AND EXCHANGE COMMISSION

 Any portion of grants awarded to consultants and other service providers as to which the repurchase option for restricted stock awards has not lapsed or for which an option or restricted stock unit has not vested is accrued on the Condensed Consolidated Balance Sheet as a component of accounts payable and accrued expenses.
 As of September 30, 2018 and June 30, 2018, the accrued stock-based compensation was $195,786 and $395,539, respectively.

 Compensation expense related to our stock-based awards described above was as follows:

 Unrecognized stock-based compensation expense and weighted-average years to be recognized are as follows:

 |Restricted stock awards/units||$||5,115,052||1.51|

 |Performance based units||$||960,561||0.87|

 Note 10.
 Grant Agreement

 On July 24, 2018 the Company executed a grant agreement with the Town of Canandaigua, through the Community Development Block Grant.
-The purpose of the grant is to provide financing in support of the purchase and installation of new machinery and equipment at the Company’s fabrication facility in Canandaigua, New York (the “NY Facility”) made between June 27, 2017 and June 27, 2019.
+The purpose of the grant is to provide financing in support of the purchase and installation of new machinery and equipment at its fabrication facility in Canandaigua, New York (the “NY Facility”) made between June 27, 2017 and June 27, 2019.
 The grant is subject to certain terms and conditions and allows for disbursement of up to $734,000 in grants.
-As of December 31, 2018, the Company had utilized $0 in grants to support the purchase and installation of new machinery and equipment.
+As of September 30, 2018, the Company utilized $0 to support the purchase and installation of new machinery and equipment.